Kurumi78/AutoRefinedInstaller/README.md

  3.Confirm if it found your game's install location (It should)

- 4. Select what games you would like to install KH refined for.
+ 4.Select what games you would like to install KH refined for.
 Do one at a time, type "done" when finished.

- 5.Type the directory you would like the wineprefix to install to.
-EXAMPLE: /StorageDevice/Games/Prefixs/KHPrefix (Please do not add a slash at the end)
+ 5.Confirm if you would like the Offline patch.

  6.Confirm if you are using Proton or Proton GE to run Kingdom hearts (they have different prefix structures, cant have it do both)